krevanth/ZAP/README.txt

   * In case of LDR/STR with writeback, two results are being written to the register bank in a single cycle.
   * All other instructions write out one result to the register bank per cycle.
+* The instruction before that is accessing the cache/TLB RAM.
-* The previous instruction is accessing the cache/TLB RAM.
+* The instruction before that is accessing the cache/TLB RAM.
-* The previous instruction is accessing the cache/TLB RAM.
+* The instruction before that is accessing the cache/TLB RAM.
-* The previous instruction is performing arithmetic, logic or memory address generation operations.
+* The instruction before that is performing arithmetic, logic or memory address generation operations.
 This stage also confirms or rejects the branch predictor's decisions.
-* The previous instruction is performing a correction, shift or multiply/MAC operation.
+* The instruction before that is performing a correction, shift or multiply/MAC operation.
-* The previous instruction is performing a register or pipeline read.
+* The instruction before that is performing a register or pipeline read.
-* The previous instruction is being decoded.
+* The instruction before that is being decoded.
-* The previous instruction is being sequenced to micro-ops (possibly).
+* The instruction before that is being sequenced to micro-ops (possibly).
     * Most of the time, 1 ARM instruction = 1 micro-op.
     * The only ARM instructions requiring more than 1 micro-op generation are BLX, LDM, STM, SWAP and LONG MULTIPLY (They generate a 32-bit result per